openresty/lua-resty-core/README.markdown

 * LuaJIT 2.1 (for now, it is the v2.1 git branch in the official luajit-2.0 git repository: http://luajit.org/download.html )
 * [ngx_lua](https://github.com/chaoslawful/lua-nginx-module) v0.9.3 or later.

+Note that if you are using the ngx_openresty bundle version 1.4.3.9+, then just build it with `--with-luajit` and you have everything including this library itself.

 [Back to TOC](#table-of-contents)